evolvable-by-design/spaghetti-makes-me-moody/README.md

-# Spaghetti Makes Me Moody
+# spaghetti makes me moody

 ### How to Run
 * Start the back-end server: